jonesrussell/blog-jekyll/_posts/2025-01-07-psr-3-logger-interface.md

 summary: "Learn how to implement and use PSR-3's standardized logging interface in PHP applications, with practical examples of logging implementations and best practices for error handling."
 ---

 > Updated on Jan 10, 2025: Fixed markdown formatting and removed emojis for consistency.
+> Updated on Feb 16, 2025: Added additional comments and clarifications.

 Ahnii!